lanl/jali/README.md

 Alamos National Laboratory having been rewritten to include only code written by Los Alamos National Laboratory developers.

+# Authors

+Jali is derived from the unstructured mesh infrastructure in Amanzi (https://github.com/amanzi/amanzi) with non-LANL contributions stripped out.
+While much of the unstructured mesh infrastructure in  Amanzi (and subsequently Jali) was developed by Rao Garimella, its design was influenced by the entire Amanzi team.
+Additionally, contributions to the Amanzi or Jali code base have been made by Markus Berndt, Konstantin Lipnikov, Ethan Coon, Daniil Svyatsky, Chris Malone, Chris Sewell, Charles Ferenbaugh and Ondrej Certik.
+In addition, most of the build system in Jali was taken as-is from Amanzi.
+This build system was largely developed by Lori Pritchett-Sheats.

 # Third Party Libraries

 Jali uses a number of third party libraries (TPLs) primarily for mesh